-Students have plenty to be concerned with during the Fall 2020 before wondering about the consequences of possibly missing class.
+Students have plenty to be concerned with during the Fall 2021 semester before wondering about the consequences of possibly missing class.
 I will be flexible in administering the attendance policy.
 If you have concerns about that, please contact me.

 The formal policy is less important than this: Students are expected to arrive for class on time, which means *before the announced start time for the class.* Students are expected to read assignments in advance of the class meeting for which they are assigned.
 Students should be prepared to have something to say about the assigned material.